Migrate consumer Google Workspace (formerly G Suite) mailboxes to Microsoft 365 or Office 365

 Choose IMAP migration > Next.

 On the Select the users page, click Browse to specify the migration file you created.
-After you select your migration file, Office 365 checks it to make sure:
+After you select your migration file, Microsoft 365 or Office 365 checks it to make sure:

 If any one of these checks fails, you'll get an error that describes the reason for the failure.
 If you get an error, you must fix the migration file and resubmit it to create a migration batch.

-After Office 365 validates the migration file, it displays the number of users listed in the file as the number of Gmail mailboxes to migrate.
+After Microsoft 365 or Office 365 validates the migration file, it displays the number of users listed in the file as the number of Gmail mailboxes to migrate.

 On the Set the migration endpoint page, select the migration endpoint that you created in the previous step, and click Next.